 Archie's integration depth sets it apart from standalone AI tools.
 The system understands case context, client preferences, and firm protocols, providing assistance that feels natural and informed.

 Pricing integrates with Smokeball subscriptions, adding $75 per user monthly for AI features.
-The cost often pays for itself through improved billing accuracy and reduced administrative time.

 LEAP offers an integrated suite of AI tools covering multiple practice management functions.
 The platform combines Matter AI, LawY research capabilities, and Generator document drafting in a unified interface.

-Comprehensive AI features:
+Comprehensive AI features include:

 Matter AI: Case-specific intelligence and analysis